-Sadly, Patricia P. Brister, an independent director from Mandeville, Louisiana, passed away on February 3, 2020.
-Ms. Brister had served as a director of the Bank since 2008 and she had recently been re-elected to serve a four-year term that commenced on January 1, 2020.
+Patricia P. Brister, an independent director from Mandeville, Louisiana, passed away on February 3, 2020.
+Ms. Brister had served as a director of the Bank since 2008.
 Including a previous term from 2002 to 2004, Ms. Brister had served as a director of the Bank for 15 years.
-For the last eight years, she had served as President of St. Tammany Parish.
 To honor Ms. Brister's legacy, our Board of Directors authorized a \$25,000 contribution in her name to the Northshore Community Foundation, a non-profit organization focused on enhancing the quality of life in the parishes along the north shore of Lake Pontchartrain including, among others, St. Tammany Parish.
 In addition, our Board of Directors authorized \$77,500 in funding for a scholarship fund to be established in her name.
 The Pat Brister Scholarship Fund is expected to benefit college-bound students who have attended public schools in St. Tammany Parish.